Orange-OpenSource/nifikop/helm/nifikop/README.md

 > Please never delete a CRD without very very good care

 Helm always keeps records of what releases happened.
-Need to see the deleted releases? `helm list --deleted` shows those, and `helm list --all` shows all of the releases (deleted and currently deployed, as well as releases that failed):
+Need to see the deleted releases? `helm ls --deleted` shows those, and `helm ls --all` shows all of the releases (deleted and currently deployed, as well as releases that failed):

 Because Helm keeps records of deleted releases, a release name cannot be re-used.
 (If you really need to re-use a